slabstech/gaganyatri.com/_posts/opensource/2022/2022-08-10-building-hpc-saas-startup-from-browser.md

     * Example code in Production
 * Follow [project roadmap](https://github.com/orgs/slabstech/projects/1) for revive sprint tasks

+* How to conduct Hacktoberfest
+  * Create simple Issues/Request from Project roadmap.
+  * Add contribution guidelines and conditions to be met to participate in Hacktoberfest.
+  * Create a Hacktoberfest campaign and add it to the project roadmap.
+  * Create a Repo - Hacktoberfest
+    * Create folder for 2022
+      * Contributors get a readme file with their github username for adding their PR and intro.
+      * Ex. sachinsshetty.md :
+        * Description : Created PR in bhoomi project for weather info.
+        * Bio : Open Sourcerer and DIYer.
 ---
 ### TODO
 * Create client-side UI which generates config.yml for Revive repo